applications procedures & services

 - The application service for allopathic schools is called the American Medical College Application Service (AMCAS), which is a program of the Association of American Medical Colleges.

-- The organization that processes applications for osteopathic medical schools is called the American Association of Colleges of Osteopathic Medicine (AACOM).
+- The application service for osteopathic shools is called American Associaton of Colleges of Osteopathic Medicine Application Service (AACOMAS) the organization that processes applications for osteopathic medical schools is called the American Association of Colleges of Osteopathic Medicine (AACOM).

 All students applying to AMCAS- and/or AACOMAS-participating schools submit their application materials to those schools through the respective centralized application service(s).
 A student, therefore, submits only one set of application materials and official transcripts for each type of medical school, regardless of the number of participating AMCAS or AACOMAS schools to which he or she applies.
 The major goal of the centralized application services is to simplify and standardize the application process and to provide the participating medical schools with uniform, readable information on their candidates.